cyberc00n/alertmanager_telegram_go/README.md

 #### 📦 Requirements:
 - go 1.21.1
 - web-server for routing
-- or us can deploy it as a container
+- or you can deploy it as a container

 #### 🐋 Docker deploy: